dethe/obloq/readme.md

 ### To-dones

+* √ Sketches not showing up
+* √ Allow user configuration for which files get concatenated, minimized, and compressed and in what order (side-effect of Grunt)
+* √ Generate links to documentation automatically
+* √ Have default filename targets
+* √ Make client vs. server code explicit rather than a naming convention.
+Default to both?
+* √ Allow alternate filename targets in comments
+* √ Convert to be an extension of Grunt (https://github.com/cowboy/grunt) (mainly the code extraction from markdown)
 * √ Allow multiple filename targets
 * √ Watch command to re-run extraction whenever a source file is changed
 * √ Package as a Node module